OpenID Connect (OIDC) Bearer token authentication

 This property is required if the service

-Nonetheless, setting this property is encouraged even if the endpoint does not require access to the remote introspection endpoint.
-The reasons behind it that client-id
+property is encouraged even if the endpoint does not require access to the remote introspection endpoint.

-, if set, can be used to verify the token audience and will also be included in the logs when the token verification fails for the better traceability of the tokens issued to specific clients to be analyzed over a longer period of time.
+It will also be included in logs when the token verification fails, enabling better traceability of tokens issued to specific clients and analysis over a longer period.

-For example, if your OpenID Connect provider sets a token audience then the following configuration pattern is recommended:
+For example, if your OIDC provider sets a token audience, consider the following configuration pattern:

 # Set client-id